bmaupin/civ5-cheevos-with-mods/docs/details.md

 Thankfully the query is only used for this one purpose, so modifying it doesn't break anything else in the game.

-#### How the Windows patch works
+#### How the Civ 5 Proton/Windows patch works

-Unfortunately modifying the database query in the Windows binaries prevents the game from launching.
+Unfortunately modifying the database query in the Civ 5 Windows binaries prevents the game from launching.
 Perhaps there is some kind of checksum in the binaries to prevent them from being modified.

 Instead of modifying the query, the game logic itself is modified in a way so that achievements are always enabled even if mods are installed.